netdata/netdata/docs/dashboards-and-charts/netdata-charts.md

 > **Note**
 >
-> To clear a highlighted area, simply click on the chart area.
+> To clear a highlighted timeframe, simply click on the chart area.

 ### Select and zoom